2020 Immunity Superfoods List

 Elderberry is taken as a viral preventative, but importantly it should be discontinued if you develop symptoms like fever or an ongoing cough.

 This is because scientists are concerned it may increase cytokine production.
-If it does then this action would only be problematic at later stages of COVID-19 infection.
+If it does then this action would only be problematic at later stages of infection.

 To be extra safe though, only take elderberry preventatively.
 Always discuss using natural remedies with your doctor as well if on prescription drugs.